renanmontebelo/detect-package-changes/README.md

-# package-json-changed
+# detect-package-changes

-_TLDR: run `npx package-json-changed install` in the root folder of the project_
+_TLDR: run `npx detect-package-changes install` in the root folder of the project_

 ---------------------------------------------------------